-Several diseases or conditions can cause Blepharitis, and it is often referred to as a chronic condition that can be difficult to treat.
-People who suffer from Blepharitis tend to feel insecure and experience a lot of discomfort, however it is important to note that it doesn’t cause permanent damage to your eyesight and is not contagious.
+Several diseases or conditions can cause blepharitis, and it is often referred to as a chronic condition that can be difficult to treat.
+People who suffer from blepharitis tend to feel insecure and experience a lot of discomfort.
+However, it is important to note that it doesn’t cause permanent damage to your eyesight and is not contagious.

-Symptoms of Blepharitis
+Types of Blepharitis

 Causes of Blepharitis